mallockey/hans/readme.md

 | preInstallCommands  | Any command to run prior to installing                                                                   | zsh command                               |
 | postInstallCommands | Any command to run after the installation                                                                | zsh command                               |

-And any pre or post commands you'd want to run after installing the software :
+And `commandsToRun.json` for any pre or post commands you'd want to run before/after installing the software :

 ```json
 {